bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 The truly good ideas don't sound like they're worth stealing.
 You want an idea about which you can say, "I know it sounds like a bad idea, but here's specifically why it's actually a great one."
 You want to sound crazy, but you want to actually be right.
-And you want an idea that not many other people are working on, and it's ok if it doesn't sound big at first.
+And you want an idea that not many other people are working on, and it's OK if it doesn't sound big at first.
 A common mistake among founders, especially first-time founders, is they think that the first version of their product, the first version of their idea, needs to sound really big.
 But it doesn't, it needs to take over a small specific market and expand from there.
 That's how most great companies started.